Hear from our Volunteers and their Clients

 INFINITE THANKS.

-The team at VECINA moved this case forward with such grace and diligence.
-The notes that were kept from the beginning and the clear communication and reminders were excellent.
-There’s no way that we could have moved this somewhat complicated case forward without the administrative back end work from VECINA.
 [VECINA staff] are exceptionally helpful!
 After having experience on a couple of cases already, I felt confident speaking with the prospective sponsor to let her know what she needed to do to make her case as strong as possible.
 The sponsor was also very responsive and grateful for the assistance and guidance, which made for a case that did not get stalled, giving the child the best chance of release and in the quickest way possible.

-VECINA’s training materials were detailed, thorough, and thoughtful.
-The training was presented in a digestible and easy-to-follow format, and the attorney FAQ seemed to anticipate every possible scenario that might arise in the case.
 VECINA’s staff was remarkably responsive and extremely helpful in resolving some of the more unusual issues that arose as the case progressed.
-I’m grateful for the opportunity to have collaborated with this wonderful group of consummate professionals, and to have learned from and leaned on their expertise in helping the client obtain her young family member’s release from detention.
+I’m grateful for the opportunity to have collaborated with this wonderful group of consummate professionals and to have learned from and leaned on their expertise in helping the client obtain her young family member’s release from detention.
 This group represents all that is right and good in the legal profession.

-I loved seeing the direct results of our effort and the happy look on our client’s face when her son was finally released.
-I cried.
-It was such a beautiful and joyous moment for them.
-She sent us a photo and it was the highlight of my whole year.
 After all of the agonizing days of fighting and waiting and comforting her while we waited, the satisfaction of having been part of something bigger than me and seeing those results was more than I could have imagined. […] While there were many days I wanted to fall apart or give up on this case, we kept going and just seeing our client reunited with her son made it all worth it.